mkairanbay/grab/README.md

     For each test samples we have predicted top-5, top-3 and top-1 most probable vehicle classes (each vehicle class contains vehicle make, model and year).
 The <b>top-5, top-3 and top-1 accuracies</b> can be found in accuracy.txt file.
   </li>
   <li>
-    <b>inception_v3_cars_main.py</b> souce file is also used for testing, however, in comparison to test.py file, <b>it reads only one image file and produces top-5 most probable prediction results.</b>
+    <b>inception_v3_cars_main.py</b> souce file is also used for testing, however, in comparison to test.py file, <b>it reads only one image file and produces top-5 most probable prediction results with confidence scores.</b>
     <br/>
     The test sample with respective top-5 prediction result is illustrated in the following figure:
     <p align="center"><img src="https://github.com/mkairanbay/grab/blob/master/top5.png" /></p>